youssefashraxff/superjet-management-system/CONTRIBUTING.md

 - [ ] No debugging code (Console.WriteLine, etc.)
 - [ ] Clear commit messages
 - [ ] PR has a short description
-- [ ] 1 review approved
-- [ ] No secrets or sensitive data included

 ---

-## 8. Communication

-- Primary chat: Add the link to the team WhatsApp/Discord here.
-- We use GitHub Issues for task tracking.

----

-## 9. If You Need Help

-Ask in the team chat and include:
-- a screenshot
-- the exact error message
-- or the terminal output (for git errors)

----

-Thanks for contributing!
-Follow this guide every time you work on the project.